 As its name implies, Paint.NET was created to replace Microsoft Paint.
 Paint is a simple tool that can be used to perform simple tasks, but most users won't use it beyond simple doodles.
 That is where Paint.NET can help.
 Paint.NET, which was originally created with Microsoft's support as a potential replacement, has become an independent project, maintained by a single developer, and offers tools and capabilities more closely related to Adobe Photoshop and GIMP than its namesake.
 The strength of Paint.NET lies in its simplicity.
 Instead of emphasizing an endless number of extra features, Paint.NET has a simple and easy-to-understand user interface, making it easy for users to pick up, create, and edit digital images.

 A new Paint.NET update includes full support for AV1 (.avif) images, courtesy of @null54's AvifFileType plugin, which has been bundled.
-In addition to opening AV1 (.avif) images, @null54's AvifFileType plugin (v22.214.171.124) can now also be saved (and not just opened).
+In addition to opening AV1 (.avif) images, @null54's AvifFileType plugin (v220.127.116.11) can also be saved (and not opened).
 There is no need to install Microsoft's codec from the Microsoft Store, which works on both Windows 7 and 8.1.

-In order to view AVIF files, you simply import them into the image viewer.
-In order to export an artboard as an AVIF, simply go Files -> Save As and choose AVIF as the image format.
-A prompt will appear with several settings you can choose in order to change the quality, speed of the compression, Chrome subsampling and some more.
+To view AVIF files, you import them into the image viewer.
+To export an artboard as an AVIF,go Files -> Save As and choose AVIF as the image format.
+A prompt will appear with several settings you can choose to change the quality, speed of the compression, Chrome subsampling and some more.
 Press OK to save the file.